-For any move that includes the A (rotary) axis, specify the feedrate either as a linear feedrate (length/minute) or rotary feedrate (degrees/minute), depending on your setting in the G-Codes panel of the Configuration dialog box.
-Please see the detailed explanation of rotary feedrates under "G01 Linear Interpolated Feedrate Move" above.
+- For any move that includes a rotary axis, specify the feedrate either as a linear feedrate (length/minute) or rotary feedrate (degrees/minute), depending on your setting for 'F Command Interpretation for Rotary Moves' on the Rotary Axes panel of the Configuration dialog box.
+For more information see the detailed explanation of rotary feedrates under "G01 Linear Interpolated Feedrate Move" above. - FlashCut supports two feedrate modes: standard feedrate (G94) and inverse time feedrate (G93).
+The explanation above is for G94 mode, which is the predominant mode in CNC machining and the default in FlashCut.
+In G93 mode, FlashCut interprets all feedrate (F) commands as inverse time feedrates.
+The definition of the F command is